hovo1990/CIP_Nextflow_on_HPC/examples/basic_slurm/example1/README.md

-Modify this line #SBATCH -A sds196 to match your project name
+Modify this line #SBATCH -A sds196 to match your project name in env-slurm.sb script

 ```